ProseMirror/website/README.md

 ```

 That will get you a server at [localhost:8888](http://localhost:8888/)
-that serves the files in `public/`, along with, the collaborative
+that serves the files in `public/`, along with the collaborative
 editing backend, and updates the demo pages to use
-[moduleserve](https://github.com/marijnh/moduleserve) to run the demos
+[moduleserve](https://github.com/marijnh/moduleserve) so that you can
-directly from the source files, rather than using the bundle.
-You can
+run the demos directly from the source files, rather than using the
-now edit them and see the changes with a single refresh.
-(Though the
+bundled code.
+You can now edit them and see the changes with a single
-server-side collaborative code still needs a server refresh to
+refresh.
+(Though the server-side collaborative code still needs a
-update.)
+server refresh to update.)

 Note that this is not secure (it provides filesystem access of HTTP)
 and not fast (the browser will fetch each module individually), and